CodeandCoffeeCommunity/.github/profile/README.md

 - Verified Community Member

 ### 4. New folks
+You likely saw this from Meetup.com or referred by an advocate.
+Welcome!
 - Visitor (Start here)

 ### 5. Outsiders
 We do not want these people for the safety of the group and established values of the community.
-Outsiders include non-technical folks with no active intention of learning to code, 3rd-party recruiters here to source mid/sr devs without permission,
+Outsiders include non-technical folks with no active intention of learning about code or an active interest in contributing and growing the community.
 - Outsiders
 - Banned